SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 Each API has a machine-readable specification.
 More than one, in fact.
 To incorporate such an API into a CAP project, such a specification is needed.

-👉 In the API overview, select the "API Specification" from the "API Resources" section, and download the EDMX specification to a download directory on your local machine.
+👉 In the [API overview](https://api.sap.com/api/API_BUSINESS_PARTNER/overview), select the "API Specification" from the "API Resources" section, and download the EDMX specification to a download directory on your local machine.
 The file should be called `API_BUSINESS_PARTNER.edmx`.

 > You need to be logged on to the SAP API Business Hub to download specifications.

 👉 Now copy the `API_BUSINESS_PARTNER.edmx` file to your workspace, specifically into the `incidents/` directory.
-You can drag files and drop them into the Explorer perspective in either type of workspace - an SAP Business Application Studio Dev Space or VS Code with container image - or in the latter case you can also copy the file into the cloned repository directory on your locally machine (and it will become automatically available in the context of the running container image).
+You can drag files and drop them into the Explorer perspective in either type of workspace - an SAP Business Application Studio Dev Space or VS Code with container image.
+In the case of VS Code with a container image, you can also simply copy the file into the cloned repository directory on your locally machine ... and it will become automatically available in the context of the running container image.

 👉 Once you have the file in your workspace, take a quick look at it.